 I have no idea – for you 🙂

-I know with a great deal of confidence we need a $1 M personal portfolio (beyond workplace pensions, beyond Canada Pension Plan, beyond Old Age Security) and no debt to at least semi-retire the way we want.
+I know with a great deal of confidence with a $1 M personal portfolio (beyond workplace pensions, beyond Canada Pension Plan, beyond Old Age Security) and no debt – we will be able to at least semi-retire the way we want in our 50s.

 However, even if I have no idea about your financial goals, spending patterns, or estate plans, I can offer some guidance thanks to various online calculators and other knowledge I’ve acquired over the years.
 Read on.

 Let’s assume you have a paid off home when you retire.
 Let’s also assume you have $1 million saved in various investment accounts by age 60 including your RRSP.
 Add in government benefits in your 60s like Canada Pension Plan (CPP) and Old Age Security (OAS), which should amount to an average of about $1,000 per month per person then: